mediafly/extensions-documentation/interactives.md

 #### Get information about a folder or item
 *mflyCommands.js:* mflyCommands.getItem(_id_) <br>
 *URL:* mfly://data/item/[id] <br>
-*Description:* Return a JSON representation of a folder or item. <br>
+*Description:* Return a JSON representation of a folder or item.
+To get the contents of the folder, rely on the mflyCommands.getFolder(_id_) <br>
 *Examples:*

 	Example 1: